-Origin: French Meaning: from Germanic Adalhard, meaning “noble” + “brave, hardy” Advertisements
+Origin: French Meaning: from Germanic Adalhard, meaning “noble” + “brave, hardy”

 Origin: English, French Meaning: fine, fair or handsome friend